VarunDT/tswd-portfolio/final-project-part-two.md

 <img width="949" alt="Screenshot 2024-11-27 at 7 04 50 PM" src="https://github.com/user-attachments/assets/36a6d99b-ed44-409d-b9ef-e01969f10249">

 ### Cost and Ease of Playing
 Tabular/Paragraph comparision of the costs for Traditional and E-sports (E-sports costs almost 3 times less than traditional sports).
 Small paragraph on how esports become popular during pre-covid and covid times due to ease of access and how even the disabled can easily participate.
-I was planning on doing something like what i had done in Part 1, but it unnecesarily increases the number of charts and also the professor questioned the authenticity of the data in his previous evaluation:
+I was planning on doing something like what i had done in Part 1 (as shown below), but it unnecesarily increases the number of charts and also the professor questioned the authenticity of the data in his previous evaluation, hence the idea has been scraped.
 ![image](https://github.com/user-attachments/assets/ff5d0ea9-5c68-413b-a66c-89bc907acf42)
-Hence this 2 bar chart approach has been scraped
+(This area has too much potential, but not enough data is available online.
+Can ask the users for other ways in which this section can be portrayed)

 **Relevance of the past 2 sections**: These 2 sections show how esports helps people and how overdoing it can also cause certain harms(but pros out-weigh the cons and hence one can make an argument of making it an everyday activity).
 It also reflects how easily esports can become a profession or a household trend unlike traditional sports which requires significant training and equipment cost.